Macedonia in the Junior Eurovision Song Contest 2008

-North Macedonia was represented at the Junior Eurovision Song Contest 2008, held at the Spyros Kyprianou Athletic Center in Cyprus.
+Macedonia (Note: Presented under the provisional appellation "former Yugoslav Republic of Macedonia", abbreviated "FYR Macedonia".) was represented at the Junior Eurovision Song Contest 2008 with the song "Prati mi SMS", written and performed by Bobi Andonov.
+The Macedonian participating broadcaster, Macedonian Radio Television (MRT), selected its entry for the contest through a national final.

 Before Junior Eurovision

 Dečja pesna Eurovizije

 The final took place on 20 September 2008, hosted by Gorast Cvetkovski and Ivona Bogoevska.
 Twelve songs competed and the winner was decided by a combination of votes from a jury panel (50%) and televoting (50%).